AFD ChargebacksStop Disputes & Prevent Pain at the Pump

 These pumps are outside, unattended, and cannot be supervised at all times.
 As a result, they are an obvious target for someone looking to tamper with a machine for card skimming purchases.

-The EMV liability shift for gas stations was delayed multiple times.
 Things finally changed as of the final April 2021 deadline, though.
-Non-compliant merchants now face increasingly harsh penalties the longer they hold out.
+Any remaining non-compliant merchants now face harsher penalties the longer they hold out.

 AFD Retailers & Authorization Limits